 Leavers want to go for various reasons which boil down to a desire for independence — or as much sovereignty as a nation state can achieve in an increasingly interconnected world.
 Many also are unconvinced the EU can only get better.
 They think we’re getting out just in time.

 Remainers are having none of it.
 They figure things may not be perfect, but are going reasonably well.
-You can usually tell a remainer by the “I’m with Stupid” T-shirt he or she is wearing.
+You can usually tell a remainer by the “I’m with Stupid” T-shirt they’re wearing.

 The UK itself is divided: England and Wales voted leave, while Scotland and Northern Ireland wish to stay, making us one big unhappy family, with a whopper of a headache along the Irish border.
 Not since the Star Wars prequels has trade been such a major plot point.